nmeibergen/understanding-dapps/README.md

 # Open questions
 * How is a block created?
 What does it take to create one?
 Why can't we simply create a 'false' transaction saying that someone paid me a lot?

+# Next topics of interest
+* Writing apps for Iota